lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 3.md

 [[Crucia Cromwell]] went further with her life, [[Veshje]] couldn't move on, and started to research a way to get their friends back, due to overwhelming guilt.

 Crucia thinks Veshje is behind the increasing of vegetable sizes and insects.
-She doesn't have the resources to send
+She doesn't have the resources to send a group to check on Veshje.

 ## Loot: